F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 *Verified SC/VSC probability figure will be updated from the Formula 1 Need to Know article, published race week.

 Miami doesn't care about your qualifying lap.
 Doesn't care that you built the fastest car, put it on pole and drove it clean through Q3.
 Miami cares about what happens when the Safety Car comes out, how quickly your pit wall makes the call, and whether your race-start traction can carry you to the first corner ahead of the car that spent Saturday night sulking in P3.
-The pole sitter has never won here.
+For four straight years the pole sitter never won here.
+Then Antonelli arrived in 2026 and rewrote the rule.
 Plan accordingly.

 This is the circuit that breaks pace hierarchies.
 Red Bull won the first two editions from second and third on the grid.
 McLaren won the next two the same way.
-The fastest car on Saturday doesn't leave Miami with the trophy.
-The sharpest team on Sunday does.
+Mercedes broke the pattern in 2026 - Antonelli from pole, lights to flag.
+Four of five Miami Grand Prix have gone to the team with the sharpest pit wall, not the fastest qualifier.
 For bettors, that's not a problem - it's an invitation.

 Miami International Autodrome.
 5.412 km.
 19 corners.
 Built around an NFL stadium.